Distances between pure quantum states induced by a distance matrix: Introduction and main result

-\begin{Rem} Although the elements of $\PCn$, when regarded as norm-one vectors from $\sC^n$, are defined up to a phase factor, we can---and will---forget about the latter cumbersome fact while proving (\ref{triangle1}).
-In other words, from now on our aim is to prove that the triangle inequality (\ref{triangle1}) holds for any $\bx, \by, \bz \in \sC^n$ such that $\|\bx\| = \|\by\| = \|\bz\| = 1$. \end{Rem}
+\begin{remark} Although the elements of $\PCn$, when regarded as norm-one vectors from $\sC^n$, are defined up to a phase factor, we can---and will---forget about the latter cumbersome fact from now on.
+In particular, we shall prove the triangle inequality \eqref{triangle1} for any $\bx, \by, \bz \in \sC^n$ such that $\|\bx\| = \|\by\| = \|\bz\| = 1$. \end{remark}

+Before we delve into the proof of Theorem \ref{main}, let us address the natural question concerning the symmetries of the proposed distances, i.e., which projective unitary transformations of $\PCn$ leave $d_p$ invariant.
+Clearly, the answer strongly depends on the underlying distance matrix $(E_{ij})$ and its associated operator $\bE$.
+In order to understand this dependence, we begin with the following lemma. \begin{lemma} For any $\bA \in \sM_n(\sC)$ the following conditions are equivalent \begin{enumerate}[(i)] \item $d_p(\bA\bx,\bA\by) = d_p(\bx,\by)$ for any $\bx,\by \in \PCn$. \item $(\bA^\dag \wedge \bA^\dag) \bE^p (\bA \wedge \bA) = \bE^p$. \end{enumerate} \end{lemma} \begin{proof} Let us define the quadratic form $q$ on $\Lambda^2\sC^n$ via